riboflavin/test-framer-sync/alternatives/avoma-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
+Pros:
-* Highly accurate transcriptions, ensuring no detail is lost.
+- Highly accurate transcriptions with no detail lost.
-* Excellent AI summaries and highlights for easy review.
+- Excellent AI summaries and highlights for easy review.

-* Clear speaker separation and labeling in notes.
-* Workflow integrations streamline follow-ups.
+Cons:

-* No free tier, only a trial; requires paid plan from the start.
+- No free tier, requires paid plan from the start.
-* Expensive for full features, with advanced plans around $59-79 per user per month.
+- Expensive for full features, with advanced plans priced around $59-79 per user per month.
-* Complex for new users due to many features, leading to a learning curve.
-* Meeting bot may join late or miss speaker names.
 | Attribute | Avoma |
 | --- | --- |
 | Trial | ✅ Yes |